-4.47 The World Bank's Investment Climate Surveys show that crime retards entrepreneurial activity in every region.
-In Latin America almost 60 percent of firms surveyed judged crime to be a serious obstacle to conducting business.
-In Sub-Saharan Africa, South Asia, and East Asia over 20 percent said the same (figure 4.6).
+The World Bank's Investment Climate Surveys show that crime retards entrepreneurial activity in every region.
+In Latin America more than 50 percent of firms surveyed judged crime to be a serious obstacle to conducting business.
+In Sub-Saharan Africa and East Asia more than 25 percent or more said the same (figure 4.6).